Nevada inmate whose execution called off found dead in cell

 - Rep. Rashida Tlaib profanely promises to impeach Trump, and she's not sorry

-- 'We’re not doing a wall': Democrats lay out their agenda as shutdown fight casts shadow

-Challenges by drug companies that don’t want their products used in an execution are still pending in state courts in Las Vegas and the Nevada Supreme Court.

-Last month, state lawyers revealed in a federal lawsuit that Dozier had tried several methods to kill himself in recent months, including attempting to obtain drops of a deadly drug on a piece of paper sent through prison mail.
+Last month, state lawyers revealed in a separate federal lawsuit over Dozier’s treatment behind bars that that he had tried several methods to kill himself in recent months, including attempting to obtain drops of a deadly drug on a piece of paper sent through prison mail.

-Prison officials also reported intercepting mail from Dozier’s sister with instructions how to cut the jugular vein in his neck, and said Dozier surrendered razor blades he somehow secured behind bars.

 The filings were in a lawsuit that challenged Dozier’s housing on suicide watch in an isolation cell.